Due to new rules proposed by the FDA, monitoring services and new pumps will likely be shopping-list items for food processors.

 Pumps that aren’t CIP and stainless may pose biological, chemical, and physical threats to process water and food.
 Biological threats are germs and viruses; chemical threats can derive from cleaning-fluid residue, for instance; and physical threats may include small metal parts released during pump thrust.

 MG projected that most large-scale businesses will already be in compliance with the proposed law due to adherence to Global Food Safety Initiative (GFSI) benchmarking.
-Once again, the compliance schedule is dependent on size of business, and is effective 60 days from publication of the rule (mandated by August 30, 2015).
+Once again, the compliance schedule is dependent on size of business, and is effective 60 days from publication of the rule.

 While many laud the upcoming rules as a win for consumer safety, smaller farms and businesses fear economic loss.
 With the comment period open once again, all sides are encouraged to weigh in before it’s too late.